Then Jerico: Now That’s What I Call…Not Bad

 The song and performance were paramount.
 He talked glowingly of David Sylvian and The Blue Nile in interviews.
 Producer Mack brought the big drum sound and ban on reverb.
 Dick Nolan expanded the grooves with his new six-string bass.

 There were three near-hits (‘Still Too Young To Remember’, ‘Underneath Your Pillow’, ‘Sister Sarah’).
 Roger Dean provided the album cover concept/graphics/masks, possibly a weird move for a band trying to escape the Prog tag.
+It was red rag to a bull for the NME who ran a sarcastic mini-interview with Dunnery at the time which barely mentioned the band’s music.

 First single ‘Still Too Young To Remember’ was Classic Rock of an early-‘70s vintage, sounding more like Family, Cat Stevens or Free than Genesis or Marillion.
 Virgin flogged it mercilessly with not one but two re-releases but there was still no sign of a hit.